 Steroid Injections: If your pain and inflammation are still bothering you after trying other treatments, your doctor may recommend corticosteroid injections (also known as cortisone shots).
 While this will temporarily provide relief, it doesn't do anything to heal the tear itself.
 Cortisone shots also come with various risks and side effects, the most concerning of which is tendon rupture.
 That is why it is only recommended to have 3-4 cortisone shots into an area of the body in the space of a year.
 Other risks include bone death, skin discoloration and infection.

 Taping your infraspinatus can help provide your damaged tissues with bonus support and protection.
 This works to help prevent re-injury.
 Sports tape can be worn during all of your daily activities but is particularly effective when worn during exercise.

-While we found the taping application below effective for infraspinatus injuries, please feel free to try out various infrapsinatus taping applications in order to find the one that works best for you.
+The taping application below is just an example.
+While we found it effective for infraspinatus injuries, please feel free to try out various applications in order to find the one that works best for you.
 There are plenty of tutorials and instructions online.
 Just remember to pay attention to your pain.
 If you're feeling pain in a specific area of your shoulder, apply the tape there.

 1. Take a full length piece of tape (about 10 inches) and tear the backing off one end.

 2. Using no stretch, anchor the tape just below the bone that protrudes from the side of your shoulder.